rubentrancoso/mailserver-quicksetup/README.md

 ## Missing steps

-1. Automatically setup cloudflare records.
+1. Automatically setup cloudflare records (or at least give the records as text).

    - A mail ip address
    - MX domain.tld main.domain.tld